Colombia ayahuasca retreat traditional dance maloca

 Colombia: My Ayahuasca Adventure

-The EarlybirdAdventures, Inward Journeys, South America
+The EarlybirdAdventures, Inward Journeys, The Americas

 Three years previously deep in the jungles of the Amazon in Peru I had the opportunity to participate in an ancient ceremony with a Shaman and a traditional medicine known for its psychoactive properties, called Ayahuasca.
 Alas, on this occasion is was not to be (for that story, click here).
 Since then I had been waiting for another opportunity to try it and the opportunity presented itself here in Colombia.
 This is my personal account of the experience.